zenml-io/zenml/docs/book/developer-guide/steps-pipelines/class-based-api.md

 In ZenML there are two different ways how you can define pipelines or steps.
-What you have seen in the previous sections is the **Functional API**, where steps and pipelines are defined as simple Python functions with a `@step` or `@pipeline` decorator respectively.
+What you have seen in the previous sections is the **Functional API**, where steps and pipelines are defined as Python functions with a `@step` or `@pipeline` decorator respectively.
 This is the API that is used primarily throughout the ZenML docs and examples.